Pylons/pyramid/docs/designdefense.rst

 problem number one.

 Second, what's this ``ISettings`` thing?
 It's an :term:`interface`.
 Is that important here?
-Not really, we're just using it as a "key" for some lookup based on its identity as a marker: it represents an object that has the dictionary API, but that's not very important in this context.
+Not really, we're just using it as a key for some lookup based on its identity as a marker: it represents an object that has the dictionary API, but that's not very important in this context.
 That's problem number two.